 Weight and Size

 Today’s airlines want you to travel heavy because bulky baggage fattens their wallets.
+For those that are able to charter a private jet, you don’t have to worry about this!

 Even if we travel light, the bag itself could be heavy.
 Sadly, many bags are marketed as “lightweight” while the product itself is brick-heavy.
 You will have to ensure that you find a bag that is actually lightweight and has a compact design.